 I grieved for a little while.
 The flame burnt out within me and I didn’t know what I was searching for.
 This I can tell you solider, there were days that seemed like joy was distant because somehow along the way, I had lost my way.
 And from there, the soldier watched the misery of the night and terror of the darkness.

 I was trying to find my way.
 Are you waiting for me?
 There is beauty beyond the brokenness of our hearts.
 There’s a reason for season, for this time apart.
 How badly I want to see the face of the question.
 Yet you asked me in a time of much darkness and despair, what brings me joy?
-It was the day after Christmas.
-For all I know, you could have been crazy.
 It was in your summer Honduran eyes the depths of your curiosity surfaced.
 As I long for the sun on these cloudy days, I try to remember the passion that was once inside my heart.
 Don’t allow my soul to be jaded to the things that hurt you Lord, I cried.